vitejs/vite/docs/guide/api-environment-plugins.md

 }
 ```

-If a plugin isn't environment aware and has state that isn't keyed on the current environment, the `applyToEnvironment` hook allows to easily make it per-environment.
+If a plugin isn't environment aware and has state that isn't keyed on the current environment, the `perEnvironment` hook allows to easily make it per-environment.

 ```js
 import { nonShareablePlugin } from 'non-shareable-plugin'